GoodbyeKittyy/State-of-the-Art-AI-Forecasting-Software/README.md

 ## About This Project

 This repository contains an integrated AI-driven material planning system developed to eliminate supply chain uncertainties and bullwhip effects.
-The software was created during my 6-month internship (June-December 2025) to address critical forecasting and planning challenges in manufacturing environments.
+The software was created during my 6-month internship (June-December 2025) to address critical forecasting and planning challenges in challenging manufacturing environments.

 <img width="1917" height="676" alt="image" src="https://github.com/user-attachments/assets/8ec73891-2fde-409c-9a49-697c60e1d77e" />